 Following a 30-day initial review, the Health Policy Commission (HPC) determined that the proposed transaction was likely to have a significant impact on costs and market functioning in Massachusetts and warranted further review.
 This transaction is concurrently under review by the Massachusetts Department of Health's (DPH) Determination of Need (DoN) program.
-This Preliminary Report presents our analysis and the key findings from our review, some of which may be relevant to factors for DoN review.
-Following an opportunity for the parties to respond to these findings, the HPC will issue a Final Report.
+On November 1, 2017, the HPC issued a Preliminary Report presenting the analysis and key findings from its review.
+The parties provided a written response to these findings on November 30, 2017 (Parties' Response).
+The HPC now issues this Final Report, including the Parties' Response (attached as Exhibit A) and the HPC's analysis of the Parties' Response (attached as Exhibit B).